-DNS is a name resolution service.
+DNS Server is being used too maintain and configure the DNS which is a name resolution service.
 Public DNS services help users access internet resources such as web servers, and e-mail servers using a user friendly naming convention such as www.google.com and [email protected], rather than needing to locate these resources using their actual numeric IP address identification.

 Similarly, DNS can be used within a Microsoft Windows LAN environment to help users access local resources using a user friendly Naming convention.
 DNS is a key service to help systems within a Windows domain locate other systems and the core services running on other systems within the LAN.
 A Windows Active Directory domain cannot function without the DNS service.
 Here we add DNS to a Windows 2012 Server unit to provide, within our LAN, the facility for locating local systems and resources using user friendly names.

 Before beginning, make sure that the following are complete:

 - Ensure the Server Unit is fully patched with latest service packs\updates.